S3b-sudo/WebSend/README.md

 ## Run
 To run the project run `'./run.sh'` and click the link provided by Streamlit if it doesn't open automatically.

+## Screenshots

+TODO

+## Notes
+This was the first actually useful web based tool i created (even if it is a streamlit project and not an actual website).